selimslab/selimslab.github.io/_posts/business/2019-12-3-case-interview.md

 ---
 layout: post
-title:  Case Interviews
+title:  a simple way to solve a business case
 tags: business
 ---

-analytically solve the problem

-communicate the results as clear actionable insights
+divide and conquer, communicate the results as clear actionable insights

 - Hypothesis